shanemomara/omaraneurolab/NeuroChaT/README.md

 ## Installation

-Python version 3.5 upwards is required to install neurochat.
+For Windows users, [a standalone executable](https://drive.google.com/open?id=1ad16YsDRtFlxXX-WvCV8Y3ZeD-OqbhMU) is available to run the GUI based version of NeuroChaT.
+Otherwise, Python version 3.5 upwards is required to install neurochat.
 Installation steps are listed in detail below:

 ### Option 1: Use Pip